Euchanhead Renewable Energy Development - ScottishPower Renewables

 Community Consultation

-Early consultation is key to the way we develop our projects, and throughout the development process we ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of project progress.
+Early consultation is key to the way we develop projects, and throughout the development process we seek to ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of project progress.

 Public Information Days were held in Tynron and Sanquhar in February 2020 along with engagement with the local and neighbouring Community Councils.
-A second public information event on the proposal was held online from Monday 27 July 2020 until Monday 3 August which presented how the design of the proposal has been amended to take on board public and consultee feedback as well as the findings of the environmental studies and assessments that have now been completed.
+A second public information event on the proposal was held online from Monday 27 July 2020 until Monday 3 August which presented how the design of the proposal has been amended to take on board public and consultee feedback as well as the findings of the environmental studies and assessments.

 Benefits

-As a responsible developer of renewable energy we are keen for the communities surrounding this project to benefit.
-We are working with Forestry and Land Scotland to develop innovative community benefit options.
+As a responsible developer of renewable energy, SPR are committed to the surrounding communities benefitting from this project.
+SPR are working with Forestry and Land Scotland and are seeking local community groups to engage with to develop innovative community benefit options.

-With established sites nearby, SPR has a history of engaging positively with communities within the region.
-We are keen to ensure employment and the business skills required to maximise
+With established sites nearby, SPR have a history of working positively with communities within the region.
+SPR are keen to ensure employment and the business skills required to maximise economic benefits can be delivered locally to ensure those who live near our sites benefit as much as possible.

-The socio-economic assessment for Euchanhead predicts that the project could provide
+The socio-economic assessment for Euchanhead RED predicts that the project would provide:

 - Approximately £14.5 million of capital investment which would be spent in the local (Dumfries & Galloway and East Ayrshire) economy and approximately £31.2 million in Scotland as a whole;